Recommind Inc. Chief Executive Officer Bob Tennant says his company is taking off, and he’s just clinched the deal to prove it.

 His San Francisco-based startup, which provides electronic discovery software to companies and law firms, boosted sales 50 percent last year, surpassing $70 million, while top rival Autonomy Corp. brought about an $8.8 billion writedown at parent Hewlett-Packard Co.
 (HPQ:US)

 Meanwhile, Recommind has just landed one of its most high- profile contracts.
 The U.S. Securities and Exchange Commission has been testing Recommind’s software since mid-2012, and is now deploying the service to 1,200 employees in the regulator’s enforcement unit, the company said today.
 Like Recommind’s more than 300 customers, the SEC is using the technology to quickly search for, and identify, relevant documents, reducing the time and costs of investigations.

 “A lot of the times, when the SEC misses things, it’s because there’s too much stuff,” Tennant, 43, said in an interview at his office in San Francisco’s financial district.
 “The traditional ways of dealing with it are no longer workable.
 They came to that realization.”

 Following a year that included contracts with Siemens AG’s U.S. subsidiary and the New York State Bar Association, the SEC deal puts 12-year-old Recommind in position to join the crop of business software companies that have recently sold shares on the public market.

-Splunk Inc. (SPLK), a maker of software that helps businesses analyze data, and cloud-software providers Workday Inc. and ServiceNow Inc. have surged since their initial public offerings last year.
+Splunk Inc. (SPLK:US), a maker of software that helps businesses analyze data, and cloud-software providers Workday Inc. and ServiceNow Inc. have surged since their initial public offerings last year.
 Each trade at 18 to 40 times revenue over the past 12 months, compared with a price-to-sales ratio of 2.3 for the Standard & Poor’s 500 Index technology group.

 Tennant said he hasn’t ruled out an IPO this year and is also considering a private-financing round.